 Best budget laptops: 5 cheap laptops under $500

-The best laptops under $500 are a tough find because when we talk about budget laptops, we're not talking about cheap.
-These are the laptops that can give you all that it can for the price.
-We're looking for 1080p displays, decent performance, and considerable battery life.
+The best laptops under $500 are a tough find because we're not discussing price when discussing budget laptops.
+These are the laptops that can give you all that they can while staying on budget.
+We want 1080p displays, decent performance, and considerable battery life.
+(Yes, there are still laptops out there with low-res displays.)

-We don't want you to regret your purchase immediately after opening the box, which is why we're pretty picky about our choices.
-Whether you're in the market for a regular clamshell or a 2-in-1 that can fold into a tablet, we've got some options.
-Keep in mind that some laptops on this list might be a few years older than we'd usually recommend, but newer budget laptops like the Asus Chromebook CM30 are launching in the coming months.
+We don't want you to regret your purchase immediately after opening the box, so we're picky about our choices.
+Whether you're in the market for a regular clamshell or a 2-in-1 laptop that can fold into a tablet, we have some options.

 The Quick List